-This healthy Vegan Avocado Chocolate Mousse will satisfy any chocolate craving.
+Healthy Vegan Avocado Chocolate Mousse will satisfy any chocolate craving.
 The rich chocolaty flavor and creamy texture will disguise this treat’s secret ingredient – avocado.
+Serve it as a special dessert on Valentine's Day, or as a mid-day snack when you have a hankering for something sweet.
 This easy to make avocado pudding is vegan and gluten-free.

 Vegan Avocado Chocolate Mousse